Cellular and Molecular MedicineFind a programme

 - childhood and adult cancers

 - haematological disorders

 - bacterial antibiotic resistance

-The school focuses on translational research, in other words turning basic scientific discoveries into something that is clinically useful.
+The school combines basic research with a focus on translation, in other words turning basic scientific discoveries into something that is clinically useful.
 Key successes of this type include the development of novel drugs, therapies and diagnostic tests, and the implementation of changes to clinical practice.
 Several members of staff in the school are clinicians.